mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 Note that SBT uses a special operator `:=` to assign the value.

 Now, within the same directory, we can just start the SBT session by using the command `sbt`.
-If everything is fine, this will load an sbt console successfully.
+If everything is fine, this will load an SBT console successfully.
 We can execute the command `project` within the SBT console to verify and view the SBT project name.

 Now, let's look at the other configuration options in the _build.sbt_ file.
 We can provide a version for the project using the option `version` :